eliot-akira/riotify-fn/README.md

 **How does it work?**

 `riotify-fn` compiles `.tag` files with the [*entities* option](https://github.com/riot/compiler/blob/dev/doc/guide.md#compiler-options) (new in Riot v2.3.12), which transforms them to raw tag parts.
 It returns a constructor function that extends and builds the tag using [`riot.tag()`](http://riotjs.com/api/#manual-construction).
-Since the tag is precompiled, all template features like self-consing tags are supported.
+Since the tag is precompiled, all template features like self-closing tags are supported.

 ## Apply transform